 - Cluster headaches usually come on suddenly and disappear rapidly

-To learn more, check out this excellent article from Tammy Rome explaining what cluster headache is and how it is treated.
-Tammy has both migraine and cluster headache, so she’s well-versed in both.
+To learn more, check out this excellent article from Anna Williams explaining what the differences are.
+Anna has both migraine and cluster headache, so she's well-versed in both.

 "Cluster migraine" is not a recognized diagnosis in the International Classification of Headache Disorders.
 If a doctor gives you this diagnosis, consider that their migraine knowledge may not be current.
 You might find more effective treatment with a different doctor.